afshinrahimi/activelearning/README.md

 Created on Jul 4, 2014
 based on http://scikit-learn.org/stable/auto_examples/document_classification_20newsgroups.html

-This program implements active learning for classification tasks with scikit-learn's LinearSVC classifier.
+This program implements active learning for text classification tasks with scikit-learn's LinearSVC classifier.
-Instead of using a Stochastic Gradient Descent training we used the batch mode because the data is not that big and accuracy is more important for us than efficiency.
+Instead of using Stochastic Gradient Descent training we used the batch mode because the data is not that big and accuracy is more important for us than efficiency.

-The algorithm trains the model based on train dataset and evaluates using the test dataset.
+The algorithm trains the model based on a train dataset and evaluates using a test dataset.
 After each evaluation algorithm selects 2*NUM_QUESTIONS samples from unlabeled dataset in order to be labeled by a user/expert.
-The labeled sample is moved to the corresponding directory in train dataset and the model will start again training with the new improved training set.
+The labeled sample is then moved to the corresponding directory in the train dataset and the model will start training again with the new improved training set.

 The selection of unlabeled samples is based on decision_function of SVM which is the distance of the samples X to the separating hyperplane.
 This distance is between [-1, 1] but because we need confidence levels we use absolute values.
-In case the classes are more than two the decision function will return a confidence level for each class for each sample so in case we have more than 2 classes we average over the absolute values of confidence over all classes.
+In case the classes are more than two, the decision function will return a confidence level for each class and for each sample so in case we have more than 2 classes we average over the absolute values of confidence over all the classes.

 We use top NUM_QUESTIONS samples with highest average absolute confidence and also top NUM_QUESTIONS samples with lowest average absolute confidence for expert labeling.
 This procedure can be easily changed